sieve-project/sieve/docs/demo.md

 You will also find the explanation from the `description` field.

-### How is the time travel config generated?
+### How is the time-travel config generated?
-The biggest challenge to generate the above time travel config is to find out the appropriate timing for injecting pause/restart.
+The biggest challenge to generate the above time-travel config is to find out the appropriate timing for injecting pause/restart.

-Sonar has a `learn` mode to infer the causality between events triggering `reconcile()` and side effects (resource creation/update/deletion) issued during `reconcile()`, and Sonar then picks each potentially causal-related <event, side effect> pair to decide the timing.
+As mentioned above, Sonar has a learning phase to infer the causality between events triggering `reconcile()` and side effects (resource creation/update/deletion) issued during `reconcile()`, and Sonar then picks each potentially causal-related <event, side effect> pair to decide the timing.

 To do so, run:
 ```
 python3 run.py -p rabbitmq-operator -t test1 -m learn
 ```
-The command will run test workload `test1` in Sonar `learn` mode, collect the events and side effects, infer the causality and generate the promising timing to for pausing apiserver/restarting controller.
+The command will run test workload `test1`, collect the events and side effects, infer the causality and generate the time-travel config.

 After it finishes, you will see
 ```